-Notwithstanding the clear weight of authority to the contrary,28 courts in at least the Fifth and Eleventh Circuits apparently do have discretion to reduce the amount of FCA penalties below the statutory minimum without any finding of unconstitutionality.
+Notwithstanding the clear weight of authority to the contrary,27 courts in at least the Fifth and Eleventh Circuits apparently do have discretion to reduce the amount of FCA penalties below the statutory minimum without any finding of unconstitutionality.

 In United States ex rel.
 Garibaldi v.
 Orleans Parish School Board, 46 F. Supp.2d 546 (E.D.
 La.
-1999), vacated on other grounds by 244 F.3d 486 (5th Cir.
-2001), the court relied on the following unequivocal language in Peterson v.
+1999), the court relied on the following unequivocal language in Peterson v.
 Weinberger, 508 F.2d 45, 55 (5th Cir.
 1975): "[T]he court may exercise discretion where the imposition of forfeitures [under the FCA] might prove excessive and out of proportion to the damages sustained by the Government.
 The forfeiture should reflect a fair ratio to damages to insure that the Government completely recoups its losses."
 Id. at 564.
-The Garibaldi court acknowledged that the 1986 Amendments "may have been an attempt to remove any discretion from the trial judge, with the exception of deciding where within the \$5,000 to \$10,000 range the penalty should fall" but nonetheless concluded that Peterson was good law and binding precedent.29 Id. at 565.
+The Garibaldi court acknowledged that the 1986 Amendments "may have been an attempt to remove any discretion from the trial judge, with the exception of deciding where within the \$5,000 to \$10,000 range the penalty should fall" but nonetheless concluded that Peterson was good law and binding precedent.28 Id. at 565.
 On this basis, the district court concluded that a fine of \$30,000,000 "against a public school district responsible for educating children, many of them poor . . . is excessive."
 Id.